exapsy/peekprof/README.md

   -livehost Is the host at which the local running server is running.
 This is used with -live and -html.
        [default is localhost:8089]

-  -printoutput Print the corresponding output of the process to stdout & stderr
+  -pssoutput Print the corresponding output of the process to stdout & stderr

   -parent Track the parent of the provided PID.
 If no parent exists, an error is returned
       unless -force is provided.
 If -cmd is provided this is ignored.

+  -nooutput Stop printing the profiler's output to console`,
 ```

 ### Extract CSV and Chart